nyno-kb/python-101/_episodes/07-conditionals.md

 - "Use `else` to execute a block of code when an `if` condition is *not* true."
 - "Use `elif` to specify additional tests."
 - "Conditions are tested once, in order."
-- "Create a table showing variables' values to trace a program's execution."
+- "A `while` loop allows you to repeatedly execute a block of code as long as a certain condition is true."
 ---
 ## Use `if` statements to control whether or not a block of code is executed